adityavshisht/DW3_FinalProject/README.md

 Profile Management – Users can edit personal details and track activities.

-Order History & Tracking – Buyers and sellers can view their past transactions
+Order History & Tracking – Buyers and sellers can view their past transactions.

+Technology Stack

+Frontend: HTML, CSS, JavaScript

+Backend: PHP

+Database: MySQL (Using XAMPP for Apache and SQL)

+Server: Apache

+Payment Gateway: Integrated for secure transactions

+Conclusion

+This project aims to create a reliable and efficient marketplace for pre-owned electronics.
+By ensuring secure transactions, transparent pricing, and easy accessibility, it will help users get the best deals while reducing e-waste and promoting sustainability.

+Note: The Architectural Diagram and Database Schema Design have been submitted with this document.